TheCodeYoda/Ray-Tracer/README.md

 # Ray-Tracer
 In 3D computer graphics, ray tracing is a rendering technique for generating an image by tracing the path of light as pixels in an image plane and simulating the effects of its encounters with virtual objects.

-The technique is capable of producing a high degree of visual realism, more so than typical scanline rendering methods,[citation needed] but at a greater computational cost.
+The technique is capable of producing a high degree of visual realism, more so than typical scanline rendering methods, but at a greater computational cost.
 This makes ray tracing best suited for applications where taking a relatively long time to render can be tolerated, such as in still computer-generated images, and film and television visual effects (VFX), but generally more poorly suited to real-time applications such as video games, where speed is critical in rendering each frame.

 ## Usage
 ### Building